carolinelile/DE_Zoomcamp_Final_Project/README.md

 ---

-## 🔧Challenges and Current Limitations
+## 🔧 Challenges and Current Limitations

 Throughout this project, several technical challenges came up, and certain design trade-offs were made.
 While the pipeline demonstrates a complete ETL process for handling and visualizing Citi Bike data, the following issues and limitations remain: